-Returns a Reply object that represents the directory listing of the specified path; if path is null then an exception is thrown.
+Returns a Reply object that represents the directory listing of the specified path that represents a virtual directory; if path is null then an exception is thrown.

-If path represents a virtual directory, its contents will be returned; otherwise the attributes of the junction will be returned.
+If path represents a virtual directory, its contents will be returned; otherwise an exception is thrown.